Port Stanley Beach: 14 Best Things to Do This Summer (2023)

 Port Stanley Main Beach

-Port Stanley Main beach is about half a kilometer long, with a wide, sandy shoreline.
-Even though it is crowded, the sand runs so far from shore that there’s plenty of space for everyone to find a spot to lounge.
+But even though it is crowded, the sand runs so far from shore that there’s plenty of space for everyone.

 Port Stanley Little Beach

 Aside from the busy Main Beach, Port Stanley also has the lesser-known Little Beach, where the water is calmer, shallower, and often a bit warmer.
-Little Beach is a great spot for families with little kids who prefer less of a crowd (but it can still get busy).
+Little Beach is a great spot for families with little kids who prefer less of a crowd.

 To get to Little Beach from downtown Port Stanley, head towards the water on Main Street instead of heading towards the lift bridge.
-Little Beach is at the end of Main Street, which is opposite the Kettle Creek inlet to the Main Beach.
+Little Beach is at the end of Main Street, which is on the other side of the mouth of Kettle Creek than the Main Beach.

 Though there could easily be thousands of people in Port Stanley in a day, there’s a good chance Little Beach will be on the radar of only a few, as it’s a considerable (1.5 km) walk from Main Beach.

-After many trips to Port Stanley, we have come up with our own list of the top things to do in and around the area.
-Some of our suggestions are popular must-dos, and others are ones we have discovered on our own, even by accident!
+After many trips to Port Stanley Beach, we have come up with a list of the top things to do in and around the area.
+Some of our suggestions are popular must-dos, and others are hidden gems we have discovered on our own, sometimes even by accident!

 1. Swimming & Sun Bathing